Spread betting and contracts for difference

 -

-Pricing is usually set by you, the business.
-But there are external factors that can affect the price.
-We’ll look at each complaint on a case-by-case basis.
+The business usually sets pricing, but external factors can affect the price.
+We'll look at each complaint on a case-by-case basis.

 Spread widening

 Although contracts for differences and spread bets are linked to an underlying market, the prices customers see are usually set by the business.
-Customers may complain they've been disadvantaged because you manipulated the prices due to spread widening (the increase between the bid price and the offer price).
+Customers may complain they've lost out because you manipulated the prices through 'spread widening' – the increase between the bid price and the offer price.

 In these cases, we'll need to look at how you arrived at the prices you quoted to customers.
 Some businesses quote prices which are related to the underlying market price by a fixed amount or within a specified range.
-In these cases we'd be unlikely to uphold the complaint.
+If that’s the case, we’re unlikely to uphold the complaint.

 -

-When a customer's account equity falls below the margin requirement, the customer will need to deposit more money to the account (add more margin).
+When a customer's account equity falls below the margin requirement, the customer will need to deposit more money to the account to add more margin.
 If they don’t, you may close some of their positions.

-- closing a position that shouldn't have been closed at all
+- closed a position that shouldn't have been closed at all

-- allowing a position to remain open which the customer later says should have been closed
+- allowed a position to remain open which they believe should have been closed

 Case studies